Wonder Woman 1984 (soundtrack): Background

 Hans Zimmer was composer for Wonder Woman in 1984, replacing Rupert Gregson-Williams who scored the first film.
-Zimmer previously scored Man of Steel and Batman v Superman: Dawn of Justice, the first and second films in the DC Extended Universe, and the latter which also featured Wonder Woman.
-He is joined by David Fleming and Steve Mazzaro, who provided additional music.
+Zimmer previously scored Man of Steel and Batman v Superman: Dawn of Justice, the first and second films in the DC Extended Universe, and the latter of which also featured Wonder Woman.
+David Fleming and Steve Mazzaro provided additional music.

 As part of DC FanDome 2020, WaterTower Music released the first track from the score, titled "Themyscira".
 Another track, "Open Road", was released on December 10 as part of the "Week of Wonder" social media promotion leading up to the film's release.

 A variation of the song "Beautiful Lie" from Batman v Superman, composed by Zimmer and Junkie XL, was also used towards the end of the film, but is not present on the film's official soundtrack.

 WaterTower released the album Wonder Woman 1984: Sketches from the Soundtrack on February 5, 2021, a compilation of eleven suites and sketches written by Zimmer for the film.

+In the aerial scene where Wonder Woman learn to fly on her own, the Song "Adagio in D Minor" from the Movie "Sunshine",composed by John Murphy, is used.
+This Song is not included in the Original Motion Picture Soundtrack.